-- If the front brake is applied too quickly or too hard, the front wheel can stop turning resulting in a front pitch over or cause the bicycle to lose steering function leading to a crash. - Disc brake rotor's become hot during use and can burn the skin if contacted.
-Do not touch or come in contact with the disc rotor when it is hot.
-Allow it to cool before touching.
+If the front brake is applied too quickly or too hard, the front wheel can stop turning resulting in a front pitch over or cause the bicycle to lose steering function leading to a crash.

 Hand operated brakes have a separate hand lever to operate front and rear brakes.
 Front hand brake levers are located on the left side of the handlebar, and rear hand brake levers are located on the right side of the handlebar.
-Figure 5.1
+Figure 5.2

-You may operate one brake at a time, or all together, however, be careful to pay close attention to front brakes locking up.
-To avoid this:
+Hand operated brakes may be used alone or on some models in conjunction with foot operated brakes.
+It is OK to operate one brake at a time, or all together, depending on your style, comfort, and riding conditions.
+However, be careful to pay close attention to front brakes locking up.

+To best avoid this:

-- Apply both brakes simultaneously, while shifting your body weight back slightly to compensate for braking force. - As terrain changes, the rider must practice and learn how the bicycle will respond in a new terrain or weather change.
+- Apply the front and rear brakes simultaneously, while shifting your body weight back slightly to compensate for braking force. - As terrain changes, the rider must practice and learn how the bicycle will respond in a new terrain or weather change.
 The same bicycle will react differently if it is wet, or if there is gravel on the road etc. - Always test the brakes and be sure you feel comfortable with the reaction.
 If the riding conditions are too steep (off road for example) and you are unsure, dismount the bicycle and walk past the questionable terrain before riding again. - Remember that as you apply the brakes your weight will want to shift forward, and the wheels will want to stop.